 Since the tragic war years, Sarajevo has undergone a major facelift, with pedestrianised city centre walkways, rejuvenated Austro- Hungarian facades and teeming cafés buzzing day and night.
 For a spectacular panoramic view, perhaps begin at Jajce Castle which watches over the old town below.
 Wander down the capital’s backstreets into Bascarsija, Sarajevo’s Turkish quarter and discover an oriental mix of coffee shops, mosques, madrasahs and caravanserais, or stroll along charming Ferhadija to the eternal flame which burns in memory of the many who lost their lives during the conflict.

 Perhaps consider an optional half-day excursion to Sarajevo’s surrounding hills and traditional villages.
 Enjoy lunch at a local restaurant and visit the Tunnel Museum to gain an insight into the 700 metre tunnel which provided a lifeline to people living in the besieged capital.
 Separated from Bosnia by the towering Dinaric Alps, a warm Mediterranean climate prevails in Herzegovina.
-Travel between the two notably different landscapes by local bus and arrive in Mostar on the banks of the Neretva river.
+Travel between the two notably different landscapes by private transfer and arrive in Mostar on the banks of the Neretva river.
 Mostar thrived under Turkish rule in the 15th and 16th centuries, and the cobblestone streets of the city’s old Ottoman town are the perfect place to begin.
 Be sure to cross Stari Most, the famous stone bridge rebuilt in 2004, for wonderful views of the historic buildings and the mountains beyond.

 This is a suggested itinerary based on traditional 3-star hotels – speak to a Regent Balkans Specialist to tailor-make your own itinerary or upgrade to 4-star hotels.
+We can also include transfers by public bus or private car.

 Explore Bosnia’s historic capital at leisure.
 Perhaps visit the oriental Bascarsija area and stop for Turkish coffee at Halvat cafe or Morica Han.
 Discover the ruins of the medieval town at Jajce Castle, shop for handmade copper dishes on Kazandziluk Street, visit beautiful Gazi Husrev Begova Mosque or why not try the local beer at Pivnica - the old Sarajevska brewery.
 (B)